Gentlemen's Fury: Allusions to actual players

-Gentlemen's Fury makes tongue in cheek references to several actual ATP players who had infamous incidents that resulted in their suspension from the sport, including McEnroe, Bernard Tomic, Nikolai Davydenko, Jeff Tarango, Wayne Odesnik, and Richard Gasquet.
+The film includes tongue-in-cheek references to several professional tennis players known for on-court controversies or suspensions, including John McEnroe, Bernard Tomic, Nikolay Davydenko, Jeff Tarango, Wayne Odesnik, and Richard Gasquet.

 Production

-Gentlemen's Fury began principal photography on June 1, 2015 after a successful Kickstarter campaign.
-The film was shot over 18 days, mostly in Santa Monica and Manhattan Beach.
-League scenes were filmed at Studios 60 in Los Angeles.
-Post production occurred over the next year and a half.
+The film was funded via a successful Kickstarter campaign and began principal photography on June 1, 2015.
+It was shot over 18 days on location in Santa Monica and Manhattan Beach, with studio scenes filmed at Studios 60 in Los Angeles.
+Post-production took place over the following year, with Sharples and Hall handling the editing.